Hi — I'm Emily! I am currently pursuing my B.S. in Mathematics & M.S. in Computer Science at Stanford University.

 Inspired by human cognition, I aspire to develop machines that can perceive, understand, and reason

 As a young woman in STEM, I am incredibly grateful for the diverse opportunities, inspiring mentors, and inclusive communities that have supported me over the years.
 These experiences fuel my passion for empowering others through teaching and outreach.
-Here are some of the most meaningful experiences I have had:
+Here are some of the most memorable experiences I have had:

 Program Manager, 2020-Present.